 Compact sustainable city design

-As sustainable architecture guru Ramona Albert discussed in recent article on greenbiz.com, 70% of the world’s population will be living in urban areas by 2050.
+As sustainable architecture guru Ramona Albert discussed in a recent article on greenbiz.com, 70% of the world’s population will be living in urban areas by 2050.
 “Our cities need to adapt to sustain this population influx.
 While digital transformation and the Internet of Things (IoT) certainly will define the cities of the future, so will radical infrastructure and architecture,” she goes on to explain.

-The founder of Ramona Albert Architecture is strong advocate for sustainable architecture and wrote a compelling article on what she sees as the future of cities, and identified the soon to be completed Great City Chengdu project as an interesting case study for other countries to follow.
+The founder of Ramona Albert Architecture is a strong advocate for sustainable architecture and wrote a compelling article on what she sees as the future of cities, and identified the soon to be completed Great City Chengdu project as an interesting case study for other countries to follow.

 The city will provide housing to 30,000 families, which equates to a total of 80,000 people.
 The infrastructure will effectively eliminate the need for cars, as the entire city will be traversable in 15 minutes, and will be connected to neighboring cities by efficient mass transit.
 The city aims to use 48% less energy, 58% less water, produce 89% less landfill waste and generate 60% less carbon dioxide, than a conventionally designed city.
 Though the compact design will still allow for 15% of the land inside the city, to be devoted to parks and landscaped space.